GoIntegro/hateoas-bundle/README.md

 Pagination and [faceted searches](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/search-facets.html) are supported as an extension to the JSON-API spec.
 (Although the extensions are not yet accompanied by the corresponding [profiles](http://jsonapi.org/extending/).)

 Support for creating, updating, and deleting resources according to JSON-API is in progress.
-Currently, creating, updating, and deleting one or many resources magically is supported - but the service that handles these operations cannot be overridden.
+Currently, creating, updating, and deleting one or many resources magically is supported, and the services that handle these operations can be overridden - but resources can't be related when creating or updating.
 Default validation is handled by [Symfony's Validator Component](http://symfony.com/doc/current/book/validation.html), so you can configure basic validation right on your entities.

 Try it out
 ==========